 \subsection{Results and Discussion}

 Figure \ref{fig:cosine_similarity} illustrates the cosine similarity between different personality tests across the Big Five domains.
-The top-left subplot is the average similarity across all domains which shows that most tests generally exhibit moderate to high cosine similarity (above 0.51), with the exception of Mini-Markers and NEO-FFI.
-Mini-Markers consistently shows a relatively lower cosine similarity with other scales across all domains, which may be attributed to its unique design approach: while other tests employ full statements, phrases, or questions for each item (e.g., ``Is complex, a deep thinker''), Mini-Markers exclusively uses adjectives (e.g., philosophical'').
+The top-left subplot displays the average similarity across all domains, indicating that most tests generally exhibit moderate to high cosine similarity (above 0.51), except for Mini-Markers and NEO-FFI.
+The Mini-Markers test consistently shows a relatively lower cosine similarity with other scales across all domains, which may be attributed to its unique design approach: while other tests employ full statements, phrases, or questions for each item (e.g., ``Is complex, a deep thinker''), the Mini-Markers test exclusively uses adjectives (e.g., philosophical'').
 The remaining subplots, each corresponding to a specific Big Five domain, reveal similar patterns of cosine similarity between tests.
-This consistency across domains suggests that the semantic relationships between different personality tests are relatively stable, regardless of the specific trait being measured.
-However, the varying degrees of similarity observed between different test pairs highlight the nuanced differences in how each instrument operationalizes and measures personality constructs within the Big Five framework.
+This consistency across domains suggests that semantic relationships between different personality tests are relatively stable, regardless of the specific trait being measured.
+However, varying degrees of similarity observed between different test pairs highlight the nuanced differences in how each instrument operationalizes and measures personality constructs within the Big Five framework.